Mendon, Illinois

 Mendon is a village in Adams County, Illinois, United States.
 The population was 872 at the 2020 census.
 It is part of the Quincy, IL–MO Micropolitan Statistical Area.

 The village is named after Mendon, Massachusetts.

 History

 Mendon was platted in 1833 under the name of Fairfield.
 However, there was another Fairfield in Illinois, so the village name was changed to Mendon.
+In 1867, Mendon was incorporated as a village.